Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 Elevated Cooling Beds

-These are not mats but raised mesh cots that allow air to circulate underneath your dog.
-They work through passive airflow rather than any cooling substance.
+These aren't technically mats.
+They're raised mesh cots that allow air to circulate freely underneath your dog.
+They work through passive airflow rather than a liquid cooling substance.
+I usually skip these for indoors.
+They're excellent for backyard patios, though.

 1. The Green Pet Shop Self-Cooling Pad (Best Overall)